Royals vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have played as the underdog in nine of their past 10 games and have gone 6-3 in those contests.
+- In nine games as the underdog over the last 10 matchups, the Royals have posted a mark of 6-3.

-- In their last 10 games with an over/under, the Royals and their opponents have combined to eclipse the total eight times.
+- In their previous 10 games with a total, the Royals and their opponents have combined to exceed the over/under on seven occasions.

-- Bookmakers have yet to post a spread in any of the Royals' past 10 games.
-For four straight games, Kansas City and its opponent have topped the over/under, with the average total established by oddsmakers being 9.2 runs.
+- The previous 10 Royals contests have not had a runline posted by oddsmakers.

 Royals Betting Records & Stats

-- The Royals have been victorious in 32, or 32.3%, of the 99 contests they have been chosen as underdogs in this season.
+- The Royals have won in 32, or 32%, of the 100 contests they have been named as odds-on underdogs this year.

-- This season, Kansas City has won nine of its 30 games, or 30%, when it's the underdog by at least +170 on the moneyline.

-- The Royals have an implied victory probability of 37% according to the moneyline set by oddsmakers for this matchup.
+- Kansas City has entered 46 games this season as the underdog by +150 or more and is 12-34 in those contests.

+- The moneyline set for this matchup implies the Royals have a 40% chance of coming away with a victory in the contest.

-- Kansas City's games have gone over the total in 54 of its 113 chances.
+- So far this season, Kansas City and its opponents have hit the over in 54 of its 114 games with a total.

+- In 17 games with a line this season, the Royals have a mark of 9-8-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!